-[00:53:42] Jeffrey Rosen: So interesting.
-Time for concluding thoughts on this marvelous discussion.
-Bill, when you take stock, as you did in your wonderful book, was the rise of parties a failure of vision on the founding surprising the idea of neutral adjudication that Madison laid out in Federalist 10?
-Or is there a more optimistic account that Madison said that both factions and parties were inevitable, that you can mitigate their effects.
-And despite all the factiousness, there was a steady growth of nationalism that led to the era of good feelings and securely establish the Union with parties rather than in spite of them.
+[00:54:30.9] Jeffery Rosen: So interesting.
+Time for concluding thoughts in this marvelous discussion.
+Bill, when you take stock as you did in your wonderful book, was the rise of parties a failure of vision on the founding, surprising the idea of neutral adjudication that Madison laid out in Federalist 10?
+Or is there a more optimistic account that Madison said that both factions and parties were inevitable that you could mitigate their effects?
+And despite all the facturesness, there was a steady growth of nationalism that led to the era of good feelings and securely established the union with parties rather than in spite of them.
 How should we think about this crucial question?

-[00:54:26] H. W. Brands: As I suggested earlier, it took a long time for Americans of either party to acknowledge the importance of the opposition party, but eventually Americans did.
-One of the reasons that parties developed and became such a sturdy influence in American politics, was precisely that the Constitution is so spare in explaining how stuff is gonna take place.
-And it says nothing about how, for example, presidential candidates will be nominated.
+[00:55:16.6] H.W.
+Brands: As I suggested earlier, it took a long time for Americans of either party to acknowledge the importance of the opposition party, but eventually Americans did.
+One of the reasons that parties development and became such a sturdy influence in American politics was precisely that the Constitution is so spare in explaining how stuff is going to take place.
+And so it says nothing about how, for example, presidential candidates will be nominated.
 And that became a major deal in what parties do.
-It says nothing about how Congress is gonna organize its affair, so we organize Congress by parties.
-So parties have developed into these institutions.
-MaDison did acknowledge, he adds, "Probably inevitable, when you have competitive politics, you're gonna have people who have different ideas and they're gonna try to gather with people who have similar ideas and try to win a majority."
-So a party certainly do seem to be inevitable, they seem to be permanent in American politics.
+It says nothing about how Congress is going to organize its affairs.
+So we organize Congress by parties.

+[00:55:50.7] H.W.
+Brands: So parties have developed into these institutions.
+Madison did acknowledge, yeah, it's probably inevitable when you have competitive politics, you're going to have people who have different ideas and they're going to try to gather with people who have similar ideas and try to win a majority, so parties certainly do seem to be inevitable.

-[00:55:21] H. W. Brands: And, one way of looking at it, when we look at the partisan politics we have today is that, "Oh, man.
-It's never gonna go away because it's been there since the beginning."
-On the other hand, we've lived with it, the country has thrived under the parties, maybe despite the parties, but they're part of American history and whether they were inevitable?
-Quite possibly, but they're a part of what developed.
-And if you wanna blame problems in America, you can't point at the parties solely, you have to look at the people who are involved in the parties.
-You can't say, "If we didn't have parties for five minutes, we develop parties shortly thereafter, as long as we have competitive politics."
+[00:56:10.0] Carol Berkin: They seem to be permanent in American politics.
+And one way of looking at it when we look at the partisan politics we have today is that, oh man, it's never going to go away because it's been there since the beginning.
+On the other hand, we've lived with it, the country has thrived under the parties, maybe despite the parties, but they're part of American history.
+And whether they were inevitable, quite possibly, but they're a part of what developed.
+And if you want to blame problems in America, you can't point at the parties solely.
+You have to look at the people who are involved in the parties.
+You can't say, if we didn't have parties for five minutes, we develop parties shortly thereafter, as long as we have competitive politics.
 And that's the thing.
 So parties are an indication that the system of self-government is working, there's a role for the opposition.

-[00:56:12] Jeffrey Rosen: Wonderfully said.
-Carol, last word in this great discussion?
-To you, are parties inevitable or not?
-And did the American experiment succeed at least initially in spite of the parties or along with them?
+[00:57:01.1] Jeffery Rosen: Wonderfully said.
+Carol, last word in this great discussion to you, are parties inevitable or not?
+And did the American experiment succeed, at least, initially in spite of the parties or along with them?